How to Make a Multiplayer Game with JavaScript: Tutorial

 Creating the Multiplayer Game Using Phaser, Javascript, HTML and CSS

-The game is built using Phaser, an HTML5 game development framework for Canvas and WebGL browser games designed for web and mobile games, as well as HTML, CSS, and JavaScript.
+The game is built using Phaser, an HTML5 game development framework for Canvas and WebGL browser games.
+Phaser is designed for web and mobile games development with HTML, CSS, and JavaScript.
 Using Phaser's Arcade Physics Library, each character and object has its own physics body and properties, and the levels themselves are generated via JSON files.

 Although this tutorial guides you step-by-step to create a multiplayer browser game, you can view the completed version of the game in the GitHub repository.